tinyx3k/ransomware.live/docs/decryption.md

 ## FilesLocker v1 and v2 Ransom

 > FilesLockerDecrypter Decryptor is designed to decrypt files encrypted by FilesLocker v1 and v2 Ransom.

+ 📖  For more information please see this [how-to guide](https://www.bleepingcomputer.com/ransomware/decryptor/how-to-decrypt-the-fileslocker-ransomware-with-fileslockerdecrypter/).

 🌍 [Bleeping Computer](https://www.bleepingcomputer.com/download/fileslockerdecrypter/dl/378/)